 Humanitarian efforts should “enable refugees...to assist in designing appropriate, accessible and inclusive responses.”

 Yet the speakers agreed that political decisions in the United States, around the world and at the United Nations affect refugees and propel these crises.
 They said citizens, governments and faith-based organizations must understand their responsibilities as multi-faceted.
-Ms. Rosenhauer addressed both negative duties (to avoid human-induced crises, like those brought on by environmental degradation, which cause people to flee their homes) and positive duties (to care for people who have been displaced).
+Ms. Rosenhauer distinguished between negative duties (to avoid human-induced crises, like those brought on by environmental degradation, which cause people to flee their homes) and positive duties (to care for people who have been displaced).

 “We are not speaking out strongly enough,” said Mr. de Faria.
 “Theology of liberation in Latin America in the ’80s” shaped the political landscape.
 (Liberation theology, popularized by theologians like Jon Sobrino, foregrounded the preferential option for the poor.)
 Now, he argued, leaders of all stripes are more reserved for fear of blowback and defunding—so they walk on eggshells.